simplythebex/SEI56-Project-3/README.md

 Planning: We had a lot that we wanted to get done, so spending time together planning the project meant that we knew what was required and the timeframe in which we had to complete it.

-Teamworking: We were able to efficiently code together whilst working remotely, and were all learning to use git branches at the same time.
-We managed to streamline merging our work to avoid any issues in git, and enjoyed coming together as a team.
+Teamworking: We were able to efficiently code together whilst working remotely, and all learnt to use Git branches at the same time.
+We managed to streamline merging our work to avoid any issues in Git, and enjoyed coming together as a team.

 Styling: We wanted to use a bright and playful colour palette for this project, which we have definitely achieved!
 I think the imagery that we chose is beautiful and makes the app very inviting.